MetOffice/simulation-systems/source/WorkingPractices/glossary.rst

 Overarching Ticket:
-    Where a piece of work has been split into multiple sections and tickets an extra ticket can be used to track this work and should be closed when the whole arc has been completed.
+    Where a piece of work has been split into multiple sections and tickets an extra ticket can be used to track this work.
+It should be closed when the whole arc has been completed.

 Regression:
+    A set of tests that prove that a set of code changes have not degraded the model output.
+Comparisons are made between the results produced and the Known Good Output.

 SciTech Review:
     A science or technical review, completed by someone who is familiar with